SylphAI-Inc/AdalFlow/docs/source/tutorials/document_splitter.rst

 3. LightRAG Retrievers
 ------------------------
 Given a query, the retriever is responsible to fetch the relevant documents.
 Now we have document splitter and embedder, we can check the retrievers now.
 LightRAG provides ``FAISSRetriever``, ``InMemoryBM25Retriever``, and ``LLMRetriever``.

 #.
 FAISSRetriever

 The ``FAISSRetriever`` uses in-memory Faiss index to retrieve the top k chunks(see `research <https://github.com/facebookresearch/faiss>`_).
+It is particularly useful in applications involving large-scale vector.

+``LightRAG's FAISSRetriever`` ex

-Before using ``FAISSRetriever``, we need to prepare the embeddings for documents or chuncks following the previous steps.
+Before using ``FAISSRetriever``, we need to prepare the embeddings for documents or chunks following the previous steps.

 .. code-block:: python